theodorusyoga/Cermati-FE-Test/README.md

 ### `yarn start`

-Run the app in `production` mode.
+Run the app in `production` mode after `yarn build` is successfully run.
 Open [http://localhost:3000](http://localhost:3000) to view the production mode in the browser.
 You will not see debugging mode in the browser, unlike `yarn dev`.

 In this case, this app is deployed to [Heroku](https://www.heroku.com/) for fast deployment.